DataDog/dd-trace-py/docs/advanced_usage.rst

     Span objects are owned by the execution in which they are created and must be finished in the same execution.
 The span context can be used to continue a trace in a different execution by passing it and activating it on the other end.
+Note, that in all instances of crossing into another execution (besides `os.fork` which is automatically instrumented), sampling should be run manually before entering the new execution to ensure that the sampling decision is the same across the trace.
+    This can be done using `tracer.sampler.sample(tracer.current_root_span())`

     See the sections below for how to propagate traces across task, thread or process boundaries.